GeForce 8 series: 8800 GS

 The 8800 GS is a trimmed-down 8800 GT with 96 stream processors and either 384 or 768 MB of RAM on a 192-bit bus.
 In May 2008, it was rebranded as the 9600 GSO in an attempt to spur sales.

-On April 28, 2008, Apple announced an updated iMac line featuring an 8800 GS.
-However, the GPU is actually a rebranded Nvidia GeForce 8800M GTS.
-It features up to 512 MB of 800 MHz GDDR3 video memory, 64 unified stream processors, a 500 MHz core speed, a 256-bit memory bus width, and a 1250 MHz shader clock.
+The early 2008 iMac models featured an 8800 GS GPU that is actually a modified version of the 8800M GTS (which is a laptop-specific GPU normally found in high-end laptops) with a slightly higher clock speed, rebranded as an 8800 GS.
+These newly updated models with the rebranded 8800 GS GPUs were announced by Apple on April 28, 2008.
+It uses 512 MB of GDDR3 video memory clocked at 800 MHz, 64 unified stream processors, a 500 MHz core speed, a 256-bit memory bus width, and a 1250 MHz shader clock.
+These specifications are highly similar to that of the 8800M GTS, of which the iMac's 8800 GS GPU is based on.

 8800 GTX / 8800 Ultra

 The 8800 GTX is equipped with 768 MB GDDR3 RAM.
-The 8800 series replaced the GeForce 7950 Series as Nvidia's top-performing consumer GPU.
+The 8800 series replaced the GeForce 7900 series as Nvidia's top-performing consumer GPU.
 GeForce 8800 GTX and GTS use identical GPU cores, but the GTS model disables parts of the GPU and reduces RAM size and bus width to lower production cost.

 At the time, the G80 was the largest commercial GPU ever constructed.
-It consists of 681 million transistors covering a 480 mm² die surface area built on a 90 nm process.
+It consists of 681 million transistors covering a 480 mm2 die surface area built on a 90 nm process.
 (In fact the G80's total transistor count is ~686 million, but since the chip was made on a 90 nm process and due to process limitations and yield feasibility, Nvidia had to break the main design into two chips: Main shader core at 681 million transistors and NV I/O core of about ~5 million transistors making the entire G80 design standing at ~686 million transistors).

 A minor manufacturing defect related to a resistor of improper value caused a recall of the 8800 GTX models just two days before the product launch, though the launch itself was unaffected.